OpenUserJS/OpenUserJS.org/views/includes/documents/Greasemonkey-for-Firefox.md

 Installing userscripts from other sources is a similar process.
 You just need to find the installation link for the script.
 This will be a button or link to a file with a name that ends ".user.js"

-NB After installing a userscript, you won't normally notice any further changes until you visit a website that it runs on.
+After installing a userscript, you won't normally notice any further changes until you visit a website that it runs on.

 ### Managing Userscripts